KentonWhite/ProjectTemplate/website/getting_started.markdown

 		first.letter.counts <- ddply(letters, c('FirstLetter'), nrow)
 		second.letter.counts <- ddply(letters, c('SecondLetter'), nrow)

 Now that we've edited this munging script, our aggregation preprocessing step will take place every time we run `load.project()`.
-Indeed, you'll see that preprocessing take place if you close R, open it again and rerun `load.project()`:
+Indeed, you'll see that preprocessing step take place if you close R, open it again and then rerun `load.project()`:

 		library('ProjectTemplate')
 		load.project()